mrocklin/thesis/trs-motivation.md

 #### Definition

-We use Term Rewrite Systems to enable the separation of mathematics from software.
+We use term rewrite systems to enable the separation of mathematics from software.
 A term rewrite system is composed of the following:

 1. A language of terms
 2. A collection of isolated transformations on those terms